Understanding Employee Journey Mapping for Better Engagement

 Understanding journey mapping helps you by providing valuable insights on engagement through countless feedback from employees.
 It is because this initiative revolves around human resource professionals knowing the employees better.

 By doing this, you have a better understanding of what inspires and motivates your employees the most.
 Coming to terms with this uncovers numerous areas on which you may have been lacking previously.
 All these, adding to your level of wisdom on employee engagement.

 2. Better Hiring

-In interviews, most HR teams pitch a company culture and experience that tend to be different from the prevailing one.
+Most HR teams pitch a company culture and experience that tend to be different from the prevailing one in interviews.
 It is because they don’t know their existing workforce well enough to understand what drives them.
-This gap results in the misinterpretation.
+This gap results in misinterpretation.

 Understanding journey mapping can help you understand the organizational core values.
 By doing this, it enables you to understand who’ll fit well and thrive in the company.
-This results in a sound hire of candidates who are both competent and happy with the experience that a company can offer.
+This results in a sound hiring of competent and happy candidates with a company’s experience.

 3. Fruitful Spending

 In this respect, while companies are happy to spend money, many don’t know what makes their workforce happy.
-This results in pointless spending that helps neither parties.
+This results in pointless spending that helps neither party.